jasonbeverage/cesium-particle-blog/index.md

 ## Configuring Particle Systems

-Cesium has numerous options for fine tuning how particle systems behave.
+Cesium has numerous options for fine-tuning particle behavior.

 **Particle emission rate**

 The *rate* property controls how many particles are emitted per second.

-You can also specify an array of *burst* objects to apply timed bursts of particles.
+You can also specify an array of *burst* objects to emit bursts of particles at specified times.
 This is a great way to add some variety or explosions to your particle system.

 Add this property to your particleSystem.